 But most likely it’s not.

-Although, on rare days like this, when it’s above freezing and not the coldest city on earth, we bring out our light jackets, college students wear shorts, heating the house is optional, and people walk their dogs.
+Although, on rare days like this, when it’s above freezing (aka 32° F or 0° C) and not the coldest city in the continental US, we bring out our light jackets, college students wear shorts, heating the house is optional, and people walk their dogs.

 But when summer comes, all the hellish weather we endured was absolutely worth it.